Mirai (malware): Malware

-Mirai then identifies vulnerable IoT devices using a table of more than 60 common factory default usernames and passwords, and logs into them to infect them with the Mirai malware.
+Mirai then identifies vulnerable IoT devices using a table of more than 60 common factory default usernames and passwords, and logs into them to infect them.
 Infected devices will continue to function normally, except for occasional sluggishness, and an increased use of bandwidth.
 A device remains infected until it is rebooted, which may involve simply turning the device off and after a short wait turning it back on.
 After a reboot, unless the login password is changed immediately, the device will be reinfected within minutes.
 Upon infection Mirai will identify any "competing" malware, remove it from memory, and block remote administration ports.

 Victim IoT devices are identified by “first entering a rapid scanning phase where it asynchronously and “statelessly” sent TCP SYN probes to pseudo-random IPv4 addresses, excluding those in a hard-coded IP blacklist, on telnet TCP ports 23 and 2323”.
 If an IoT device responds to the probe, the attack then enters into a brute-force login phase.
 During this phase, the attacker tries to establish a telnet connection using predetermined username and password pairs from a list of credentials.
 Most of these logins are default usernames and passwords from the IoT vendor.
 If the IoT device allows the Telnet access, the victim's IP, along with the successfully used credential is sent to a collection server.

-There are a large amount of IoT devices which use default settings, making them vulnerable to infection.
+There are a large number of IoT devices which use default settings, making them vulnerable to infection.
 Once infected, the device will monitor a command and control server which indicates the target of an attack.
 The reason for the use of the large number of IoT devices is to bypass some anti-DoS software which monitors the IP address of incoming requests and filters or sets up a block if it identifies an abnormal traffic pattern, for example, if too many requests come from a particular IP address.
 Other reasons include to be able to marshall more bandwidth than the perpetrator can assemble alone, and to avoid being traced.